 I hold an M.A. and my PhD in History from the University of Missouri-Columbia and a second M.A. from UNC Charlotte’s Department of Religious Studies.
 I joined the department in 2006.
 I teach a range of courses on the texts of Hebrew Bible, Jewish history, the history of European antisemitism, and Jewish magic.
-My current research projects include an intensive study of the ways women’s bodies become the site for the expression of homosocial relationships (read: bromance) in biblical texts.
-Other research projects include exploring the pedagogy of self-disclosure and exploring aspects of medieval material Jewish culture.
+My current research project is a study of the ways women’s bodies become the site for the expression of male friendships and homosocial relationships in biblical texts.
+I am currently working on a book for Routledge Press tentatively entitled Male Friendship, Homosociality, and Women in Hebrew Bible: Malignant Fraternities.

 My pronouns are she, her, and hers.
 My office is a Safe Zone.

 I head out into the community for presentations and talks on a regular basis.
 Topics range from Jewish practice and history to biblical texts (texts of terror, women in the Hebrew Bible, and the like).